cjanowski/scrapy_play/README.md

 # MTG Scraper

-A professional-grade CLI tool for collecting Magic: The Gathering card prices.
+A CLI tool for collecting Magic: The Gathering card prices.
 Features **eBay API integration**, **advanced web scraping** with CAPTCHA solving and proxy rotation, and a beautiful interactive menu interface.

 **Recommended:** Use **Playwright (option 1)** for scraping, with adaptive structure analysis.
 ```